Latvia country brief

 Latvia joined NATO on 2 April 2004 and acceded to the EU on 1 May 2004.
 It was accepted into the eurozone on 1 January 2014.
 Latvia joined the World Trade Organization in 2009 and was invited at the May 2013 Ministerial Council meeting of the Organization for Economic Co-operation and Development (OECD) to begin the OECD accession process.

 The global financial and economic crisis of 2008-09 hit the Latvian economy extremely hard.
 After years of double-digit growth, mainly funded by external borrowing by the country's banks, the lack of further readily-available credit brought the economy to a halt.
 Latvia's GDP contracted by 24 per cent in 2009.
 With the assistance of an IMF and EU-approved bailout package, the Dombrovskis Government turned the economy around through a program of deep public spending cuts.
-Latvia's economy rebounded, growing by more than 5 per cent in both 2011 and 2012 and becoming the EU's fastest growing economy.
+Latvia's economy rebounded, growing by around 5 per cent per year from 2011-13 and becoming the EU's fastest growing economy.
 The IMF/EU Program concluded in December 2011, with Latvia repaying its loan ahead of schedule.
 The IMF predicts further growth of just over 4 per cent in 2014, which places it as the fastest growing economy in central and eastern Europe.
 Despite this, unemployment remains an issue.
 Unemployment in Latvia rose dramatically during the financial crisis, from around 7 per cent in 2008 to a peak of over 20 per cent in the last quarter of 2009.
-It has since fallen gradually, with 12 per cent recorded in September 2013.
+It has since fallen gradually, with 9.8 per cent recorded in March 2014.